aalto-ics-kepaco/metaCCA-matlab/README.md

 # metaCCA
-The MATLAB codes in this repository can be used to perform metaCCA (and its variant metaCCA+) <br />
+The MATLAB codes in this repository can be used to perform metaCCA <br />
-- summary statistics-based analysis of a single or multiple genome-wide association studies (GWAS) that allows multivariate representation of both genotype and phenotype.
+(and its variant metaCCA+) - summary statistics-based analysis <br />
+of a single or multiple genome-wide association studies (GWAS) <br />
+that allows multivariate representation of both genotype and phenotype.

-*metaCCA: Summary statistics-based multivariate meta-analysis of genome-wide association studies using canonical correlation analysis.*
+*metaCCA: Summary statistics-based multivariate meta-analysis <br />
+of genome-wide association studies using canonical correlation analysis.*